Blockbuster choreographer Matthew Bourne’s production of The Red Shoes will enthral audiences at Milton Keynes Theatre next week.

 No longer sure how she can possibly follow her heart when she is so passionately devoted to both dancing and true love, Vicky impulsively spirals into a state of helplessness.
 Ultimately, life imitates art for Vicky as she finds herself hopelessly torn between dancing and being with the man she loves.
 The themes of The Red Shoes, the ballet that made her an overnight sensation, are all too easily paralleled in her reality.

-Bourne’s “Victoria” has been created by New Adventures star Ashley Shaw, most recently seen across the United Kingdom and internationally as “Aurora” in his Sleeping Beauty.
+The “Victoria” for Bourne’s production of The Red Shoes has been created by New Adventures star Ashley Shaw, most recently seen across the United Kingdom and internationally as “Aurora” in his Sleeping Beauty.
 Rising star, and fellow “Aurora”, Cordelia Braithwaite will also play the role, along with New Adventures regular Katrina Lyndon in her principal role debut.

 The Red Shoes is a must-see film for anyone with even an inkling of interest in the performing arts or cinema and it has no shortage of fans (including yours truly!).
 Indeed, taking what many would regard as the best dance film ever and translating it from screen to stage is no mean feat.

 In short: I quite simply can’t wait to see Sir Bourne’s tribute to The Red Shoes.
 After all, what could be better than seeing a film I adore revived and refashioned as a full-length dance production by a choreographer I admire?
-My expectations are high but so too is my excitement as I eagerly look forward to press night!
+My expectations for Bourne’s production of The Red Shoes are high but so too is my excitement as I eagerly look forward to press night!

 Dancers: Ashley Shaw as Victoria Page, Dominic North as Julian Craster and Sam Archer as Boris Lermontov.